Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 If used incorrectly, this can lead to subtle bugs when code assumes singleton identity but encounters another instance.

 For value objects, this problem does not exist: since `===` is disallowed on value types, you cannot observe whether two references point to the same instance or different instances.

+Like a regular `object`, a `value object` denotes a *single instance*, initialized once and referenced by its name.
+The difference is what this single-ness is anchored to.
+For a regular object, it is anchored to a stable instance with observable identity: there is exactly one instance, and that identity could be potentially observed (e.g., via `===`).
+For a value object, it is instead anchored to the *value*: a value object has zero primary properties, so its type is a unit type with exactly one possible value, and "single instance" and "single value" coincide no matter how many boxes the runtime actually allocates.

-When we get a proper identity-less compilation scheme, the compiler is free to select a compilation scheme which stores the singleton instance (as we currently do for objects) or one which "recreates" it on-the-fly whenever it's needed.
+This is precisely what lets the compiler choose freely between two compilation schemes: one which stores a canonical singleton instance (as we currently do for objects), and one which "recreates" the value on the fly whenever it is needed.
+In both cases, the value object initialization will be performed only once.
+Because identity is not observable and the underlying value is always the same, the two schemes are indistinguishable to the user: the familiar once-only, initialize-on-first-use behavior of objects is preserved as the default, while the actual runtime representation is flexible.

-> Note: the second option could be extended to support erased parameters or arguments similar to what is available in other programming languages, but we leave this as future work.
+> Note: the compilation scheme could be extended to support erased parameters or arguments similar to what is available in other programming languages, but we leave this as future work.

 ```kotlin
 sealed interface UserResponse